Melvyn Hayes: 1990s

-He appeared in the final series of Drop the Dead Donkey in 1998.
+2000s

 From 2000 to 2006, he was a guest in Dictionary Corner on 27 episodes of Countdown.
-Also in 2000, he was in two new stage shows: The Bespoke Overcoat as Fender in June-July, and Saved by Sex as Maybelline in August.
+Also in 2000, he was in two new stage shows: The Bespoke Overcoat as Fender in June and July, and Saved by Sex as Maybelline in August.

 Adventure in the Hopfields, one of the first films Hayes ever appeared in, was deemed lost until a copy was found in 2002.
 He attended the film's first screening since the 1950s at an event in Kent.

 For eight episodes in May and June 2005, he was in EastEnders as Michael Rawlins, a character introduced for a storyline in which Rawlins, a driving instructor, tries to have his way with Dot Branning.
 In 2007, Hayes played Uncle George in the stage show Cash on Delivery, which toured the UK from July to November.
 In 2008, he returned to Run for Your Wife for a few shows in June and July.

+2010s

 In March 2011, Hayes appeared as Mr Pink in the ITV1 comedy TV series Benidorm.
-He was also in the Doctor Who - The Companion Chronicles audio The Scorchies (2013).
+He was also in the Doctor Who: The Companion Chronicles audio The Scorchies (2013).

-In February 2016, Hayes publicly expressed his disapproval of Dad's Army and "You Can't Teach a New Dog Old Tricks", a one off revival episode of Are You Being Served?, stating that the BBC should "let old TV series lie" and that David Croft, who co-wrote both series plus It Ain't Half Hot Mum, would have "turned in his grave" as Hayes claimed he was "very disappointed" in the revival film.
+In February 2016, Hayes publicly expressed his disapproval of Dad's Army and "You Can't Teach a New Dog Old Tricks", a one-off revival episode of Are You Being Served?, stating that the BBC should "let old TV series lie" and that David Croft, who co-wrote both series plus It Ain't Half Hot Mum, would have "turned in his grave" as Hayes claimed he was "very disappointed" in the revival film.

 Hayes was featured on a celebrity edition of Pointless in 2019, paired up with It Ain't Half Hot Mum co-star Stuart McGugan.

+2020s

 Hayes was a guest speaker at a ceremony celebrating 65 years of Carry On films in June 2023.
 In August 2023, he appeared in the BBC sitcom Not Going Out.
-In December 2023, he appeared on a Christmas edition of Would I Lie to You?, on Lee Mack's team.
+In December 2023, he appeared on a Christmas edition of Would I Lie to You?, and was on Lee Mack's team, with Alex Brooker being the other guest on his panel.

 In 2025, Hayes was filming in Wakefield for an upcoming comedy film, Doubles, as Stan, a widowed pensioner.
 In August 2025, he was a star guest at Comic Con at Weston-super-Mare.

-In 1986, Hayes started writing an autobiography, which was set to release in January 2026.
+In 1986, Hayes started writing an autobiography, which was finally released in January 2026.
 Its original title was If You Ain't Got Your Sock, after something his dad used to say to him ("if you ain't got your socks, you can't pull them up"), but he changed the title to It Ain't Half Late Mum, a play on words for It Ain't Half Hot Mum.
+Hayes held a book launch at Goldsboro Books in London on 22 January.

 Personal life

 Family

-Hayes has been married three times and has six children.
+Hayes has been married three times, and in 2017 had six children, thirteen grandchildren, and two great-grandchildren.
 He had three children with his first wife, Rosalind Allen.